Try the king of e-liquids

 There are a few concerns you should have when buying a sub-ohm vape: the relative complexity, the cost increase for the device, the increase in e-liquid used, and the shorter coil life.
 This is why sub-ohm vaping is only for real enthusiasts, since it costs more.

 There are plenty of great sub-ohm devices on the market, so just have a browse online.
-At e-liquids.com we currently only stock a single high quality MTL device, since we believe it’s the best solution for all your needs.
+At e-liquids.com our online vape store currently only stocks a single high quality MTL device, since we believe it’s the best solution for all your needs.
 Check out the Uwell Caliburn here.